In This Guide

 Key Takeaways

 This guide ends the confusion.
-We will cover what each service actually does under the hood, when each one is the right tool, a real pricing comparison, hands-on code examples for both, and how enterprise teams are combining them in 2026.
-By the end, you will have a clear decision framework you can apply immediately.
+It covers what each service actually does under the hood, when each is the right tool, a real pricing comparison, hands-on code examples, and how enterprise teams combine both in 2026.
+The mental model is simple: SageMaker is for teams who need to build and own their models.
+Bedrock is for teams who need to use models that already exist.

 Why This Question Comes Up So Often

 AWS has not done a particularly good job communicating the distinction between SageMaker and Bedrock to non-specialist audiences.
 Both services live in the "AI and Machine Learning" section of the console.
 Both involve models.
 Both let you run inference.
-The names do not help either — "SageMaker" sounds like a wizard tool, and "Bedrock" sounds like infrastructure.
-Neither name tells you much about what the service actually does.
+The names do not help — "SageMaker" sounds like a wizard tool, and "Bedrock" sounds like infrastructure.

-AWS SageMaker is a fully managed ML platform for teams that need to train, fine-tune, or deploy their own custom models — it covers the complete lifecycle from data prep through training, deployment, and monitoring, and it targets data scientists writing model code rather than developers calling APIs.
-Launched in 2017, it covers data preparation, model training, model evaluation, deployment, and monitoring — all inside a single managed environment.
+AWS SageMaker is a fully managed ML platform for teams that need to train, fine-tune, or deploy their own custom models — it covers the complete lifecycle from data prep through training, deployment, and monitoring, targeting data scientists writing model code rather than developers calling APIs.

 Data Preparation

-SageMaker Data Wrangler and SageMaker Processing let you clean, transform, and feature-engineer your training data using managed Spark or Python jobs — no cluster management required.
+Data Wrangler and SageMaker Processing — managed Spark or Python jobs for feature engineering.
+No cluster management.

 Model Training